KnytSim/Dashboard-Moza-ETS2/README.md

 - **Oil Temperature & Water Temperature:** temperature indicators with colors: blue (cold), green (optimal), red (critical).
 - **Rest time:** shows remaining time for sleep (may not work 100%).
 - **Speedometer:** turns red if you exceed 90 km/h.
 - **RPM:** alternative indicator without needles; blue normally, green at optimal RPM, red if exceeded.
+- **Engine damage warning:** if the engine has 10–20% damage, a yellow warning appears (not critical).
+Above 20%, a red warning indicates that repair is needed.

 ---